 A significant portion of our revenues are from product sales in Germany.
-Substantially all of our grant and other income are from grant agencies in the United States.
+Substantially all of our grant and other income are from government agencies in the United States.

-During the years ended 2020, 2019 and 2018, no agency, distributor or direct customer represented more than 10 percent of the Company's total revenue.
+During the years ended 2021, 2020 and 2019, no agency, distributor or direct customer represented more than 10 percent of the Company's total revenue.